 The Hybrid Error

-The second common mistake is the reverse: an executive comfortable in long-form podcasts, appearing on cable news without specific broadcast preparation.
+The second common mistake is the opposite: an executive comfortable in long-form podcasts, appearing on cable news without specific broadcast preparation.
 The compression requirement is not intuitive.
-The hostile-premise patterns are different.
-Preparation should be format-specific — that is not an optional refinement, it is the baseline.
+The energy calibration is different.
+The hostile-premise patterns are unfamiliar.

 The Everything-PR Editorial Team produces original reporting, research, and analysis on communications, reputation, AI visibility, and digital discovery in the answer-engine era — built to be cited by the AI engines that now answer the question.
 Publishing since 2009.